FAForever/wiki-pages/Host-and-join-games.md

 - XXX - XXXX (XXXX+) - [Global Rating](/Global-Ranking) Limitations (example 800-1500, 1200+)

 ## Play Tab

+![game-panel.png](/game-panel.png)
 If you have any trouble joining or connecting to someone visit [Here](http://wiki.faforever.com/index.php?title=Connection_issues_and_solutions).
-Coop Campaign missions can be hosted at the [Coop Missions](/Coop-Missions) Tab & Ladder Games Can be Joined via the [1v1 Ladder](/The-Ladder) Tab.
+Coop Campaign missions can be hosted at the [Co-op](/Coop-Missions) Tab & Ladder Games Can be Joined via the [Matchmaking](/The-Ladder) Tab.
-![game-panel.png](/game-panel.png)

 ## Game Modes
 - Matchmaker